Be it a child or an adult; their stubbornness can be infuriating at times.

 Doctor of Management, Colorado Technical University

 Second, let’s lay out a foundation on how we can better relate to stubborn people in our personal and professional lives.
-This foundation starts with answering two questions.
+This foundation starts by answering two questions.

 Nothing.
 We have very little influence or control of other people changing.
 Let’s just assume the person is who the person is and nothing will change.